On the usefulness of knots

 Me too, until I spent $6 on a simple knots reference application (Knots 3D).
 Why an app?
 Offline reference is important, because half the time I actually want to look at this, I’m somewhere remote with no internet.

 Now, I’d recommend a Constrictor knot for scenario (1), or a Double Constrictor if you’re getting really serious.
+Or, depending on the exact case, perhaps a Woodland Zip-tie Knot or Canadian Jam Knot.
 I’d use a Zeppelin bend for (2).
 I’d use an Adjustable Grip hitch, or a Trucker’s hitch for (3), depending on the exact scenario.

 As a programmer, learning these knots feels a lot like discovering some mature, well-established CLI tool that solves your particular problem very effectively.